gressym/Dental_Rule-Based_Chatbot/README.md

 ## 💬 Features

 - Greets users and responds to common dental clinic queries.
+- - Answers at least 5 preset FAQs like:
+  - What are your working hours?
+  - Where is the clinic located?
+  - What services do you offer?
+  - Do you accept insurance?
+  - How to book an appointment?
 - Handles unknown questions with a polite default response.
 - Supports appointment booking via a conversational form.
+- **(New)** Saves all booked appointments in an Excel file (`appointments.xlsx`).
 - Simple, keyword-based rule engine — no machine learning.
 - Cleanly structured with clear function separation for logic and UI.